-We have entered into license agreements to develop, manufacture and commercialize drug products.
-The terms of these agreements typically contain multiple elements, including licenses and R&D services.
-Payments to us under these agreements may include non-refundable upfront license fees, payments for research activities, payments based upon the achievement of certain clinical development and regulatory milestones and royalties on any resulting net product sales.
-There are no performance, cancellation, termination or refund provisions in any of the arrangements that contain material financial consequences to us.
+We have entered into agreements to license our intellectual property, or IP, related to CR845/difelikefalin to develop, manufacture and/or commercialize drug products.
+These agreements typically contain multiple performance obligations, including licenses of IP and R&D services.
+Payments to us under these agreements may include nonrefundable license fees, payments for research activities, payments based upon the achievement of certain milestones and royalties on any resulting net product sales.